navatharaagi/AWS-Developer-Tools/README.md

  "triggerConfigurations": [
  {
     "triggerEvents": [
-                            “DeploymentStart”,”DeploymentFailure”
+      “DeploymentStart”,
+      ”DeploymentFailure”
                       ],
-    "triggerTargetArn": “copy Arn from AWS Console of SNS Topic for the "Trigger Topic" which we subscribed”, "triggerName": “CLICreatedTrigger"
+    "triggerTargetArn": <“copy Arn from AWS Console of SNS Topic for the "Trigger Topic" which we subscribed”>, "triggerName": “CLICreatedTrigger"
  }
 ],